mnvr/music-making-machines/modules/README.md

 ![Stackable inputs](i/mix-3.png)

-> <small> For those wondering, no, we can't drag two cables from the same output
+> For those wondering, no, we can't drag two cables from the same output to the
-> to the same input. </small>
+> same input.

 So both of them doing the exact same thing?
 Yes.
 This is how [stackable inputs](https://github.com/VCVRack/Rack/blob/4a7ad1e1e781f2e858e2c8b04867e9665fecc1f1/src/engine/Engine.cpp#L383-L401)